WebizenAI/devdocs/Database requirements/Database methods/Sparql.md

- [Sparql Family](../../Core%20Technologies/Webizen%20App%20Spec/SemWebSpecs/Sparql/Sparql%20Family.md) is the intended native method for the platform.
+ [[../../Core Technologies/Webizen App Spec/SemWebSpecs/Sparql/Sparql Family]] is the intended native method for the platform.